-Over the past five years, TWB has grown from working in a few core languages to translating 122 language pairs in 2016 and working with over 3,800 volunteer translators via the Workspace.
+Most of the development translation work of TWB is delivered through Kató, the improved and expanded translation platform, formerly known as the Translators without Borders (TWB) Workspace.
+Kató is a managed, crowd-sourced platform connecting the TWB community of qualified volunteer translators directly with non-profit partners.
+Over the past six years, TWB has grown from working in a few core languages to translating 122 language pairs in 2016 and working with over 4,000 volunteer translators via Kató.
 In 2016 alone, 228 aid organizations received 10 million translated word to support their projects and to amplify the impact of their work.
-The TWB Workspace is generously engineered and managed by Proz.com.
+Read more about Kató.

-- Simple Words for Health
+Simple Words for Health

+There is no word for “rape” in Swahili.
 This stark example illustrates how challenging it can be to help victims around the world without access to accurate, culturally sensitive translations of health and medical terminology.
 Addressing this need is Simple Words for Health (SWFH), a database of 12,000 essential medical terms that have been simplified and translated into more than 40 world languages by qualified doctors and trained medical translators.
 Generously powered by Acrolinx, the SWFH helps ensure that aid workers can understand and provide valuable medical information to people and communities in need.
 Learn more about SWFH

 The Most Important Medical Articles Translated

 The 100x100 project was created with the goal of translating Wikipedia’s 80 highest ranked medical articles - those averaging millions of page views per month in English - into at least 80 developing world languages.
 That quickly became 100x100 when the project was seen to be successful.
 The aim is to take Wikipedia entries on the most important health topics, turn them into simple English and then translate them into as many languages as possible.
 Doing so can have a significant impact on the availability of good health care information worldwide and by doing so, save many lives and improve the quality of life of many people globally.

 The health outcomes of the least fortunate depend on this free local-language information.
-Funding has allowed us to extend the project into East Africa, to translate articles into Swahili and to work to ensure the translated content is available on mobile phones.
+Funding has allowed TWB to extend the project into East Africa, to translate articles into Swahili and to work to ensure the translated content is available on mobile phones.
 Project Wiki is generously funded by Indigo Trust.

 Project Wiki is part of the Translation Task Force a Wiki Project Med Foundation project on which TWB is partnering to ensure that critical healthcare information reaches an estimated to 3.3 million people every month.
 Since the partnership began in 2012, 1,900 medical articles have been made accessible on local-language Wikipedias, with TWB providing the translations into 83 languages.
-READ MORE
+READ MORE.